 In this work, it is recognized that natural selection disproves the claim of a direct creation of the species.
 At the same time, the theory of natural selection does not prove a claim of biological evolution or disprove a potential claim of an indirect creation of the species, more importantly, "natural selection" is not a natural manifestation; it is a supernaturally imposed programmed feature, better defined as intelligent design.

 Furthermore, in this work, all the facts of "evolutionary" biology are actually facts of intelligent design.
 Biological evolution is a modern myth which emerged out of misinterpretations of the theory of natural selection's highly successful scientific results.
-The biological transmutation which led to specification is a process of development (rather than evolution) programmed in the genetic makeup from which the chain of species actualized, and which, at some stages, lead to regressive states such as a loss of helpful animal instinct in humans, rather than progressive ones.
+The biological transmutation which led to speciation is a process of development (rather than evolution) programmed in the genetic makeup from which the chain of species actualized, and which, at some stages, lead to regressive states such as a loss of helpful animal instinct in humans, rather than progressive ones.
 This is in clear conflict with the concept of biological evolution.

 Should a natural feature, property, or law of biological evolution be a universal fact, there would be some surprising results, such as human beings becoming more and more healthy and knowledgeable as time elapses, ultimately immune to any disease and fully knowledgeable from birth, reaching a point in which medicine and education become obsolete, but in contrast to such prospect, specific needs for medicine and education are increasing.

 A common worldwide assumption is that it's acceptable for the global population to keep increasing; it is just a matter of finding solutions to the new problems caused by population growth.
 In this work, common sense dictates global population should decrease to less than half of what it is.